 '''

 aspect SafeIterators

 1

+2

 {

-2

 private Map ds_state

 3

 = new IdentityHashMap();

 4

+5

 private Map it_ds

-\mathbf{5}

 = new IdentityHashMap();

 6

 private Map it_ds_state

+7

 = new IdentityHashMap();

 8

 9

 after(DataSource ds) returning(Iterator i):

 10

 call(Iterator DataSource.iterator())

 11

 && target(ds) {

 12

 it_ds.put(i, ds);

 13

+it_ds_state.put(i, ds_state.get(ds));

 14

-it_ds_state.put(i, ds_state.get(ds));
+15

 }

-15

 16

 before(Iterator i):

 17

 call(Object Iterator.next())

 18

-'''

-'''

 && target(i)

 19

-ł

 20

-if (ds_state.get(it_ds.get(i))

 ^{21}

+if (ds\state.get(it\ds.get(i)))

+'''

+'''

 != it_ds_state.get(i))

-22

 throw new

-23

-ConcurrentModificationException ();

-^{24}
+ConcurrentModificationException();

 }

-25

-26

-after (DataSource ds):
+after(DataSource ds):

-27

 call( DataSource.update(..))

-28

 && target(ds) {

-29

 ds_state.put(ds, new Object());

-30

 }

-^{31}

-}

-32

 '''

 Again, the intent is clearly visible in the tracematch solution, whereas the pure AspectJ solution is formulated in terms of how the constraint is actually implemented.
 Furthermore, this AspectJ implementation will cause severe memory leaks.
 Any DataSource and Iterator ever used will end up in the maps and not be garbage collected.
-For this example, this could be easily fixed by using weak references to ensure that mappings are removed from the maps when their keys are no longer in use.2 A naïve tracematch implementation would of course suffer from the same problems, but in this case the compiler has the opportunity to analyze the specification and use weak maps whereever applicable.
+For this example, this could be easily fixed by using weak references to ensure that mappings are removed from the maps when their keys are no longer in use.2 A naïve tracematch implementation would of course suffer from the same problems, but in this case the compiler has the opportunity to analyze the specification and use weak maps wherever applicable.
 We will return to the issue of weak references in Section 5.

 The AspectJ solution could be expressed a bit more simply (and without the memory leak problem) by using intertype declarations on the DataSource and Iterator classes.
 However, in order to inject intertype declarations, the AspectJ compiler must have access to modify these classes, either at compile time or by using a weaving class loader.
-Such access is typically not available for the Java standard library classes, so this proposed solution would not work with e.g. the standard collection classes.
+Such access is typically not available for the Java standard library classes, so this proposed solution would not work with, for example, the standard collection classes.
 The tracematch implementation does not require weaving access to classes bound to tracematch variables, so in order to achieve as close to the same behaviour for the two solutions as possible, the hash map version was chosen.

-Connection management In our final example, we use an aspect to control the opening and closing of some form of 'connection', for example to a database system.
+Connection management.
+In our final example, we use an aspect to control the opening and closing of some form of 'connection', for example to a database system.
 For the sake of the example, we assume that a Connection class has three methods, open(), query() and close().
 The query() method should only be called on a Connection that is in the open state.
 We assume that the open() and close() methods take some time to execute, so should not be called unnecessarily, but also that open connections require some overhead, so connections should not be left open and unused for large periods of time.

 The aspects below allow users of the Connection class to ignore the open() and close() methods, and just assume that they will be opened and closed when needed.
 To achieve this, a closed connection is opened immediately before a query is called on it, and an open connection that has not been used 'recently' is closed.
-We define a connection not having been used recently to mean "there have been 5 calls to some logging API since its last use", which in many systems would provide an acceptable heuristic.
+We define a connection not having been used recently to mean "there have been 5 calls to some logging API since its last use".
+This might not be a useful heuristic in a realistic setting, but it can be easily replaced by something more sophisticated, since it is encoded as a trace pattern.